YSanchezAraujo/PRE_VIS_DA_CURR_BIO/pipeline/README.md

 # Set up STAN
 If you have conda installed, a local install of cmdstanpy should be enough:

+This will createa a new environment (recommended, but take note of your system's storage!)

 `conda create --prefix /path/to/install -c conda-forge cmdstanpy`

+if instead you want to install it into an already established enviornment, remove the prefix:

+`conda install -c conda-forge cmdstanpy`

+# Python
+Note that the command above will install a new conda environment with it's own version of python, so if you didn't have it installed (unlikely) you now do.
+If you have an old version of python that

 # Reproducing results
 After you have set up your compute enviornment and downloaded the data, you should: